 Your website is the first impression that potential customers have of your business.
 Utilize its features to grow trust with your target audience and establish your business as a trusted authority so that you can scale your business.

 A website builder offers pre-made, customizable templates that allow you to update your features and content when and how you want.
-Constant Contact’s Website Builder makes it easy to create a website that looks professional and is simple to maintain.
 Templates are a great start and allow you to add personal touches that reflect your nail salon so that potential customers say, “This is the salon for me!”

 To make your website work for you, follow these guidelines as you build your nail salon website.